Cat on a Hot Tin Roof (1984 film)

 Cat on a Hot Tin Roof is a 1984 American made-for-television drama film directed by Jack Hofsiss, and starring Jessica Lange, Tommy Lee Jones, Rip Torn, Kim Stanley, David Dukes, and Penny Fuller.
-The film was written by Tennessee Williams, produced by American Playhouse, and originally premiered on Showtime on August 19, 1984.
+The script, written by Tennessee Williams, is based on his Pulitzer Prize-winning play of the same name.
+Produced by American Playhouse, it originally premiered on Showtime on August 19, 1984.

 Plot

+The Pollitt family gathers at their Mississippi plantation.
+The head of the family, Big Daddy, is dying.
+Big Daddy's sons, Brick and Gooper, and Brick's sensuous wife, Maggie, are vying for his inheritance.

+Adaption

-This adaptation revived the sexual innuendos which had been muted in the 1958 film.
+This adaptation revived the sexual innuendos that the 1958 film muted.
 The script is the substantially revised and restored version that Williams made for the 1974 Broadway revival, including the ending, which suggests that the protagonists' future together is anything but certain.